|

-Interview reason for leaving a job that makes sense
+Interview reasons for leaving a job that make sense

 If you're currently in a job, you certainly need to have a good interview reason for leaving (or wanting to leave) that job.
 The key is to always present it with a positive slant.
 Even if you're now unemployed, you need to have interview reasons for leaving your last job.